Trigex/BakaArch/README.md

 5 = result was not less than

+6 = result was greater than or equal to

+7 = result was less than or equal to

 # Opcodes:
 Values can refer to either a raw value (like 0x1) or a register's value